BornToBeRoot/NETworkManager/Website/docs/faq/file-locations.md

 :::tip

-You can also roam the files with a cloud service like OneDrive or Nextcloud to use them on multiple devices.
+Use a cloud service like OneDrive or Nextcloud to sync the above folders with multiple devices or to use them as a backup.

 :::